Fairide/fairide.github.io/_pages/privacypolicy.md

 include_in_header: false
 ---

-# Privacy Policy for Fairide
+# Privacy Policy for GoHyper

 _Last Updated: 16 Jan 2024

 ## Overview
-Fairide, a decentralized ridesharing platform leveraging Bitcoin, is dedicated to ensuring user privacy within a blockchain framework.
+GoHyper, a decentralized ridesharing platform leveraging Bitcoin, is dedicated to ensuring user privacy within a blockchain framework.

 ## Data Collection and Usage
 - **Blockchain Data:** Transactional data are stored on the Bitcoin blockchain, which is public and immutable.